Universal Security Instruments (NYSEAMERICAN:UUU) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Rating) in a report released on Monday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Rating) in a research report released on Wednesday.
+The brokerage issued a hold rating on the stock.

-An institutional investor recently raised its position in Universal Security Instruments stock.
-Vanguard Group Inc. lifted its holdings in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Get Rating) by 9.3% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 45,910 shares of the company’s stock after purchasing an additional 3,900 shares during the quarter.
-Vanguard Group Inc. owned about 1.99% of Universal Security Instruments worth $195,000 as of its most recent filing with the Securities and Exchange Commission.
-15.35% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in Universal Security Instruments stock.
+Geneos Wealth Management Inc. bought a new position in Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Get Rating) in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm bought 32,800 shares of the company’s stock, valued at approximately $139,000.
+Geneos Wealth Management Inc. owned approximately 1.42% of Universal Security Instruments at the end of the most recent quarter.
+15.35% of the stock is owned by hedge funds and other institutional investors.

 Universal Security Instruments Company Profile